DissectMalware/XLMMacroDeobfuscator/README.md

 Soon, an XLS parser will be included to make it independent of MS Excel

+WARNING: files in tmp are real malicious excel documents.
+Please only run them in a testing environment.

 # Running the script
 To run the script